ECP-WarpX/impactx/docs/source/usage/python.rst

    where :math:`g` is the (linear) field gradient in T/m and :math:`D_x` is the targeted horizontal dispersion in m.

-   :param k:  integrated focusing strength in m^(-1) (if units = 0)
+   :param k:  integrated focusing strength in m^(-1) (if unit = 0)
               = (length in m) * (magnetic field gradient :math:`g` in T/m) / (magnetic rigidity in T-m)
-          OR  integrated focusing strength in T (if units = 1) = (length in m) * (magnetic field gradient :math:`g` in T/m)
+          OR  integrated focusing strength in T (if unit = 1) = (length in m) * (magnetic field gradient :math:`g` in T/m)
    :param taper: horizontal taper parameter in m^(-1)
               = 1 / (target horizontal dispersion :math:`D_x` in m)
-   :param units: specification of units for plasma lens focusing strength
+   :param unit: specification of units for plasma lens focusing strength
    :param dx: horizontal translation error in m
    :param dy: vertical translation error in m
    :param rotation: rotation error in the transverse plane [degrees]